• Skip to primary navigation

 The most important step to start on when maintaining gut health is to first start to eat more slowly.
 It is also crucial to avoid certain foods that will lead to gastrointestinal trouble.
 Some foods to avoid include:

-Alcohol: sugary alcohol can create bad gut health and effect your overall health goals when dieting.
+Alcohol: Sugary alcohol can create bad gut health and effect your overall health goals when dieting.
 Alcohol also contains a great deal of sugar and carbohydrates that are not digested well.

 Sugary Drinks: High Fructose corn syrup, soda, juices are often times hard to digest.